Site2Cloud Case Study¶

-With the many regions in the world available brought by public cloud providers, such as AWS and Azure, the application latency issue can now be solved in a brand new way.
-By placing applications in a region of public cloud that your remote sites are closer to than to the datacenter, the long latency issue is eliminated all together.
-In addition, by moving servers to the cloud, you can reduce remote sites footprint and the amount of hardware to manage, thus reducing cost for ongoing maintenance.
+With the many regions in the world available brought by public cloud providers, such as AWS and Azure, the application latency issue can now be solved in a brand-new way.
+By placing applications in a region of public cloud that your remote sites are closer to than to the data center, the long latency issue is eliminated altogether.
+In addition, by moving servers to the cloud, you can reduce remote sites’ footprint and the amount of hardware to manage, thus reducing cost for ongoing maintenance.

-The comparison between the two deployment architecture is described below:
+The comparison between the two deployment architectures is described below:

-In the diagram above, remote sites or branch offices connect to headquarter datacenter via IPSec tunnels.
-International sites across continents can experience hundreds or more milliseconds in latency and in some countries, connectivity to headquarter is unstable at times.
+In the diagram above, remote sites or branch offices connect to the headquarters’ data center via IPsec tunnels.
+International sites across continents can experience hundreds or more milliseconds in latency and in some countries, connectivity to headquarters is unstable at times.

-The first step in deploying application close to user is to build a new network architecture as shown in the right side of the diagram above.
-A remote site now connects via IPSec tunnel to a closest Aviatrix gateway in a VPC or VNet in a region closest to the site.
-Different remote sites may connect to different Aviatrix gateways.
-For example, sites in China connect to Aviatrix gateways in Azure China region and sites in Europe connect to Aviatrix gateway in a VPC in AWS eu-west-1 region.
+The first step in deploying an application close to the user is to build a new network architecture as shown in the right side of the diagram above.
+A remote site now connects via an IPsec tunnel to the closest Aviatrix Gateway in a VPC or VNet in a region closest to the site.
+Different remote sites may connect to different Aviatrix Gateways.
+For example, sites in China connect to Aviatrix Gateways in the Azure China region and sites in Europe connect to an Aviatrix Gateway in a VPC in the AWS eu-west-1 region.